piotrpolak/pepiscms/README.md

 * **Intranet options**

-    You can block access to front-end contents as well as to uploaded files for unauthenticated users.
+    You can restrict access to public contents and uploaded files for unauthenticated users.

 * **SEO Friendly**

     PepisCMS generates SEO friendly links and optimized meta tags.
-It also automatically generates sitemap (both txt and xml) for any web site.
+It also automatically generates sitemap (both txt and xml) for the website.

 * **Build-in components for generating grids and forms.**

-    Using these components you have 90% of requested features implemented at the start.
+    Using these components you have 90% of requested features implemented from the start.
-    The data grid supports ordering table by any column and implements multiple filters.
+    The [data grid](docs/LIBRARY_DATAGRID.md) supports ordering table by any column and implements multiple filters.
-    The form generator implements validation, data retrieval and data save, file upload and many others by default.
+    The [form generator](docs/LIBRARY_FORMBUILDER.md) implements validation, data retrieval and data save, file upload and many others by default.

-    You can extend or overwrite behavior of these components using advanced callbacks.
+    You can extend or overwrite behavior of these components using [advanced callbacks](docs/LIBRARY_FORMBUILDER.md#lifecycle-callbacks).

 * **Build-in helpers for generating Excel files and PDF files.**